Genesys Work and Lead Distribution (BO02) for Genesys Multicloud CX

 - The source systems can optionally assign the due date and priority settings for handling the work item (so called work item prioritization).

-Genesys intelligent Workload Distribution Manager uses the attributes from the captured work item to assign it direct to an employee, agent groups, skill combinations, and/or skill proficiency levels.
-The position of the work item in the queue is principally determined by the priority of the work item relative to other work items in the global task list.
-When there are multiple work items with the same priority targeting the same employees.
+iWD Manager uses the attributes from the captured work item to assign the task.
+It can assign directly to an employee, agent group, combination of skills, or skill proficiency levels.
+Importance of the work relative to other work items is a key factor that determines prioritization in the global task list.
+Work in the longest routing status distributes first when there are multiple work items with the same priority targeting the same employees.